OpenDSA/OpenDSA/RST/en/Glossary.rst

       The size of a buffer is typically one or a multiple of the basic unit of I/O that is read or written on each access to :term:`secondary storage` such as a :term:`disk drive`.

+   buffer passing
+      An approach to implementing the :term:`ADT` for a :term:`buffer pool`, where a pointer to a :term:`buffer` is passed between the client and the buffer pool.
+      This is in contrast to a :term:`message passing` approach, it is most likely to be used for long messages or when the message size is always the same as the buffer size, such as when implementing a :term:`B-tree`.

    buffer pool
       :to-term: buffer :label: composed of